Prisma Access

 |

-IP Optimization is a set of architectural enhancements that reduce the overall number
+implementing architectural enhancements that significantly reduce the total number

 App Acceleration—Dynamic Content Acceleration for Top SaaS Apps